bigsk1/voice-chat-ai/README.md

 INFO:     connection open
 ```

-### Web ui Chat Area
+### Web UI Chat Box

+Features:

-If you ask for code examples in webui the code will be displayed in a code block in a different color and formatted correctly.
+- If you ask for code examples in webui the code will be displayed in a code block in a different color and formatted correctly.
+- Working on more features that are displayed , copy button for code blocks, images, links, ect..